fishes text index | photo index

 Features:

-To 18cm.
+Those seen on the intertidal about 2-3cm, grows to 15cm long.
 A portion of the dorsal fin is large and flag-like, which can be raised like a finger.
-It is identified by the pelvic fins which are fan-like with the first ray detached from the rest of the fin.
+The pelvic fins which are fan-like with the first ray detached from the rest of the fin.
 Body cylindrical and not very flat, pale with brown saddles which have bright bluish spots.
 Head broad and flat with a narrow pointed mouth so that the head appears triangular when seen from above.
 Fins dark, anal fins with bright blue spots.
-Juveniles have proportionally taller dorsal fins with a prominent yellow edged eye-spot on the first dorsal fin.

 Sometimes mistaken for flatheads (Family Platycephalidae).
 Here's more on how to tell apart fish with flat heads.